FreeSlave/hlbmpwatcher/README.md

 python hlbmpwatcher
 ```

+or, if you downloaded the generated exe-file just run hlbmpwatcher.exe

 The script will automatically detect the path where Half-Life is installed and will scan it for mod subdirectories.
 It also will check if you have Sven Co-op installed.
 The script will watch mod directories and Sven Co-op screenshots directory for new screenshots to automatically convert them to PNG.
 The automatic path detection works only for Steam version of Half-Life.
 You can pass other paths as additional arguments manually.

+### Commandline options

+Run the script (or executable) with the `--help` parameter to see available options.

+Use `--convert-existing` option if you want to convert screenshots that existed prior to running the tool.

+Use `--no-watch` option to disable file watching.
+The tool will exit after showing the paths and converting existing .bmp images (if `--convert-existing` was provided).